precice/precice.github.io/pages/docs/configuration/configuration-export.md

 title: Exports configuration
 permalink: configuration-export.html
 keywords: configuration, export, vtk, paraview
 summary: You can export your coupling meshes to vtk.
-This is a great feature for debugginh.
+This is a great feature for debugging.
 On this page, we explain how.
 ---

 Well, it's easy.
 Just write ...